liangxiaowei/liangxiaowei.github.io/data/markdown/eng-word-to.md

 -  Now, `to` speak the truth, I had but ten cents in the world, and it surpassed my arithmetic `to` tell, if I was that man who had ten cents, or who had a farm, or ten dollars, or all `to`gether —— walden

--  However, I let him keep the ten dollars and the farm `to`o, for I had carried it far enough; or rather, `to` be generous, I sold him the farm for just what I gave for it, and, as he was not a rich man, made him a present of ten dollars, and still had my ten cents, and seeds, and materials for a wheelbarrow left —— walden
+-  However, I let him keep the ten dollars and the farm too, for I had carried it far enough; or rather, `to` be generous, I sold him the farm for just what I gave for it, and, as he was not a rich man, made him a present of ten dollars, and still had my ten cents, and seeds, and materials for a wheelbarrow left —— walden

 -  I found thus that I had been a rich man without any damage `to` my poverty —— walden